 Psychology is the study of the mind and behaviour which influence many aspects of life.
 In studying Psychology you will learn;

-- What makes Psychology a Science.
+- What makes Psychology a Science

-- The history and fields of Psychology.
+- The history and fields of Psychology

-- Research Methods.
+- Research Methods

-- How the brain works.
+- How the brain functions

-- Mental Health.
+- Mental Health

+- Dissect a lamb brain

+- The role of the nervous system

+- Forensic Psychology and its role in the Judicial system.